Website and portal

 Quality control (QC) analysis of runs within projects on the MGnify website can be accessed by selecting the ‘Quality control’ tab found toward the top of any run page (see Figure 2 below).

-Functional analysis of runs within projects on the MGnify website can be accessed by selecting the ‘Functional Analysis’ tab found toward the top of any run page (see Figure 4 below).
-Note that this tab will be greyed for amplicon runs that have no functional results.
+Functional analysis of runs within projects on the MGnify website can be accessed by selecting the ‘Functional Analysis’ tab found toward the top of any run page (see Figure 5 below).
+Note that this tab not be shown for amplicon runs that have no functional results.

 Finding pathways/systems information about runs on the MGnify website